 Raclette—Raclette, in which the cheese of the same name is heated until bubbling and scraped directly onto one’s plate, is less popular than fondue, but arguably more deserving of Swiss national dish status.
 It dates back to at least the 13th century, when peasants in Valais would soften the cheese from their cattle over campfires and scrape (racler) it onto bread.

-A piece of cheese (traditionally half to a quarter of a wheel of raclette) is held in front of an open fire.
-As it starts to soften, it is scraped off onto one's plate with a special knife.
-The unique flavor of the cheese is most delicious when the cheese is hottest.
-The classic accompaniment is fresh, crusty, homemade dark bread, but the cheese may also be eaten together with potatoes boiled in their skins, pickled onions, cucumbers, or small corncobs.
-You usually eat raclette with a fork, but sometimes you may need a knife as well.
+Today, the dish usually involves half to a quarter of a wheel of raclette, most commonly the protected Valais variety, held in front of an open fire and scraped off with a special knife.
+The classic accompaniment is fresh, crusty, homemade dark bread, but the cheese may also be eaten with boiled potatoes, pickled onions, cucumbers, or baby corn.

 Other Regional Specialties